 Keep your content positive, inspirational, helpful, and relevant to your intended audience.
 According to Pinterest, “The best Pins are visually compelling, tell a good story and make people want to learn more.”

 Evergreen content works best because of the non-linear structure of the platform.
-If your content isn’t evergreen consider posting it as an Idea Pin (for more on Idea Pins, see below).
+If your content isn’t evergreen, consider posting it as an Idea Pin (for more on Idea Pins, see below).
 What kind of content performs well?

-- Visual – Pinterest functions like a visual search engine so you’ll need to create eye-catching imagery.
+- Visual – Pinterest functions like a visual search engine, so you’ll need to create eye-catching imagery.

 - Inspirational – This doesn’t (necessarily) mean upbeat, but rather that you’re showing off ideas that will inspire thought or action relevant to your industry.

-- Instructional – How-to content works well on Pinterest as your ideas can be presented as visuals.
+- Instructional – How-to content works well on Pinterest, as your ideas can be presented as visuals.

 - Informational – Pin your infographics.